-Pulling on the heart strings: an emotionally focused approach to family life cycle transitions.
+Pulling on the heart strings: An emotionally focused approach to family life transitions

 ABSTRACT Transitions through the family life cycle can be stressful because they challenge attachment bonds between family members.
 Open communication and the processing of primary attachment emotions are crucial when family systems change.
 When family members are insecurely attached, such open communication is difficult, and people tend to get stuck in absorbing states of secondary defensive affect.
 Emotionally focused therapy (EFT) can be particularly helpful by encouraging family members to express primary emotions.
 This expression then fosters renegotiation of bonds and the clarification of attachment needs and concerns.
 Case examples illustrate how EFT can be applied to each family life cycle stage.

 - "Counselors can play an important role in helping fathers identify and work through the myriad of losses—for their child, for their families, and for themselves—following a diagnosis of schizophrenia by listening to and validating the stories of loss (Grams, 1996).
 Because schizophrenia is an illness that aflects the entire family system, couple and family work similar to the emotionally focused approaches used during stressfiil family transitions (Dankoski, 2001) may also be useftil to assist all family members in integrating this new reality into their individual lives and into the family system.
 The fathers in this study reported that they were committed to parenting together with their spouse, and acknowledged the challenges involved in this process. "